-Our Local Studies collection at the Central Library holds many resources to help you trace your ancestry.
+Gateshead Archive at the Central Library has great resources to trace your ancestry.

 Burgess rolls and electoral registers